blog

 “Online retailers’ eyes light up while discussing Black Friday,” wrote Kim Abrams, CEO of Abrams Roofing.
 “However, many of them lose sight of the distinction between income and profit when they’re caught up in the frenzy of the gold rush.”
 This is particularly true for smaller businesses, or those that are just getting started.

 “If your profit margins are slim to begin with, consider what may happen if you didn’t follow the crowd,” Kim suggested.
 It might not benefit your business to lower prices too much.
-“While increasing sales by offering enticing incentives is a worthwhile endeavor, if your profit margins are falling, there is no point.”

 10. Determine your advertising budget in advance

 Marketing and advertising can be very costly, and it’s important to know where you want your money to go.
-Steve Elliot, franchise owner of Restoration1, advises putting a plan in place to avoid spending too much.
+Steve Elliot, franchise owner of Restoration 1, advises putting a plan in place to avoid spending too much.

-“Even with so many clients to go around, the Amazon marketplace becomes very competitive during high-volume sales events such as this one, as vendors vie for keyword positions,” he wrote.
-“Pay-per-click advertisements and other promotions such as Lightning Deals are wonderful for attracting customers to your products, but depending on the keywords you are targeting, outbidding other sellers in your area can be pretty costly.”
+Pay-per-click advertisements and other promotions such as Lightning Deals are wonderful for attracting customers to your products, but depending on the keywords you are targeting, outbidding other sellers in your area can be pretty costly.

 It’s important not to spend more than you can afford on advertising, so set a budget in advance.
 “Create a strategy before Black Friday so that you are not overwhelmed on that day.”